MicrosoftDocs/query-docs/query-languages/dax/dax-function-reference.md

 [New DAX functions](new-dax-functions.md) - These functions are new or are existing functions that have been significantly updated.

-[Aggregation functions](aggregation-functions-dax.md) - These functions calculate and/or return a single (scalar) value such as count, sum, average, minimum, or maximum for all rows in a column or table as defined by the expression.
+[Aggregation functions](aggregation-functions-dax.md) - These functions calculate and/or return a (scalar) value such as count, sum, average, minimum, or maximum for all rows in a column or table as defined by the expression.

 [Date and time functions](date-and-time-functions-dax.md) - These functions in DAX are similar to date and time functions in Microsoft Excel.
 However, DAX functions are based on the datetime data types used by Microsoft SQL Server.